-You’re probably wondering why I suggested ExpressVPN above.
-According to my personal experience, this VPN is perfect for HD streaming.
-You don’t want any glitches or buffering issues occurring while watching the tournament, do you now?
+You’re probably wondering why we suggested ExpressVPN above.
+According to our tests, this VPN is perfect for HD streaming.
+You don’t want any glitches or buffering issues occurring while watching the tournament, do you?

-In case ExpressVPN is not what you’re looking for, there are several other top providers out there that can do that task just as good.
+In case ExpressVPN is not what you’re looking for, there are several other top providers out there that can do that task just as well.
 Check them out in the table below.

 - Best for streaming and privacy